Quezon Through the Three Epistemologies: What the Film Knows About the Man of Power

 Avanceña’s protest is understandable, but it rests on a category error worth naming at the start.
 He treats the film as biography — as a claim about his grandfather as a person — when the film is doing something else.
 Quezon is making an argument about power itself.
 The man on the screen is the case the argument runs through, not the argument’s target.
 To see this, you have to be willing to read the film the way you would read a novel or a treatise: as a thinker working on a problem, not as a verdict on a corpse.

 This chapter takes that approach seriously.
-I argue here that Quezon is a work of philosophy, and that what it knows — about power, truth, and the audience that pays to watch the man of power perform — is more sophisticated than either its critics or its admirers have so far credited.
-The framework I’ll use to show this is one I developed and later used to write my own work of historical fiction about another man of power, Rajah Humabon of 16th century Sugbo.2 Rajah Versus Conquistador (2025) and Quezon came out in the same year and ask — across four centuries of our history — the same question: what kind of man becomes king, and what kind of culture molds him?
+I argue here that Quezon is a work of philosophy, and that what it knows — about power, truth, and the audience whose attention, support, and reverence are the sources of this power — is more sophisticated than either its critics or its admirers have so far credited.
+The framework I’ll use to show this is one I developed and later used to write my own work of historical fiction about another man of power, Rajah Humabon of 16th century Sugbo.
+Rajah Versus Conquistador (2025) and Quezon came out in the same year and ask — across four centuries of our history — the same question: what kind of man becomes king, and what kind of culture molds him?

 The Three Epistemologies